How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Estimation and Inference

 \section{Estimation and Inference}

-The theoretical comparisons in Theorems~\ref{thm:cond_u_main}--\ref{thm:cond_s_main}, together with the Monte Carlo evidence in Section~\ref{subsec:mc.exp}, suggest using the feasible specification \textit{Feas} as a practical default.
+The theoretical comparisons in Theorems~\ref{thm:cond_u_main}--\ref{thm:cond_s_main}, together with the numerical evidence in Section~\ref{subsec:mc.exp}, suggest using the feasible specification \textit{Feas} as a practical default.
 This section illustrates how to estimate this specification and conduct inference for its implied impulse responses.